Bravely Default: Reception

 The gameplay was praised overall.
 The Edge reviewer greatly enjoyed the deceptively simple Brave and Default mechanics despite a run time they described as "bloated".
 Fitch likewise enjoyed the gameplay mechanics, but found the social elements to be less successful despite not actively irritating him.
 Moore praised the battle system and implementation of the Job system, although the latter necessitated grinding to unlock its full value.
 He also praised the ability to adjust encounter rates and battle speed, and positively noted the social features as engaging secondary activities.
 Marchiafava found that the battle and Job systems held up throughout the entire game, and like Moore found the social systems enjoyable.
 Nair was positive about the depth and strategy the gameplay opened up, despite criticizing the number of options increasing the amount of time spent in battle.
 Both Evans and Robertson praised the battle system and general gameplay, with Robertson calling the former innovative within the genre.
 Riendeau found that the battle system's depth and quality gave her feelings of elation when she successfully killed opponents, but also saw the need to grind for experience emerging during the later stages of the game negatively impacted the experience.
-Parkin referred to the Brave and Default mechanics as the game's "central - and brilliant - conceit".
-Fuller, while finding the microtransactions a "waste of money", he greatly enjoyed the battle mechanics and multiple user-friendly features.
+Parkin referred to the Brave and Default mechanics as the game's "central – and brilliant – conceit".
+Fuller, while finding the microtransactions a "waste of money", greatly enjoyed the battle mechanics and multiple user-friendly features.
 Halestorm shared the positive opinions of other reviewers on the battle system, alongside praising the game's amount and quality of content.
 Many reviewers positively compared the gameplay and style to earlier Final Fantasy games.
 Multiple Western reviewers commented negatively on the repetitive late-game section.